On the Origin of Species: Impact outside Great Britain

 Asa Gray promoted and defended Origin against those American naturalists with an idealist approach, notably Louis Agassiz, who viewed every species as a distinct fixed unit in the mind of the Creator, classifying as species what others considered merely varieties.
 Edward Drinker Cope and Alpheus Hyatt reconciled this view with evolutionism in a form of neo-Lamarckism involving recapitulation theory.

 French-speaking naturalists in several countries showed appreciation of the much-modified French translation by Clémence Royer, but Darwin's ideas had little impact in France, where any scientists supporting evolutionary ideas opted for a form of Lamarckism.

-The intelligentsia in Russia had accepted the general phenomenon of evolution for several years before Darwin had published his theory, and scientists were quick to take it into account, although the Malthusian aspects were felt to be relatively unimportant.
+Darwin's ideas got a far warmer reception by scientists in Russia than in Western Europe, and many Russian scientists were predisposed to embracing it due to the feeling of a need to scientifically modernise what they saw as a backwards Russia reeling from its defeat in the Crimean War.
+Additionally, the intelligentsia in Russia had accepted the general phenomenon of evolution for several years before Darwin had published his theory that evolution occurs via natural selection, with Russian palaeontologists like Christian Heinrich Pander and Karl Rouillier having already formulated ideas about evolution decades before Darwin, and they were thus quick to take it into account.
+However, the Malthusian aspects of Darwin's theory were felt to be relatively unimportant.
 The political economy of struggle was criticised as a British stereotype by Karl Marx and by Leo Tolstoy, who had the character Levin in his novel Anna Karenina voice sharp criticism of the morality of Darwin's views.